juliendelplanque/DBConnectionsManager/README.md

 Which leads to the following widget open:
 ![Connections manager empty](https://raw.githubusercontent.com/juliendelplanque/DBConnectionsManager/master/screenshots/DBConnectionsManager.png)

+First, turn on the connections checker by clicking on the dedicated.
+This will start a thread that regularly checks the state of the connections added to `DBConnectionsManager current`.

-First, you need to create a new connection description.
+Then, you need to create a new connection description.
 To do so, click on the 'New connection' button.
 You get a widget with a form to fill.

 ![Connections manager new connection](https://raw.githubusercontent.com/juliendelplanque/DBConnectionsManager/master/screenshots/ConnectionDescription.png)